Jan Lisiecki, Piano

 Friday, January 31, 2020 | 8:00 pm

 Canadian pianist Jan Lisiecki makes his Duke Performances debut at Baldwin Auditorium, furnishing a program replete in classics of the repertoire.
-Only twenty-four years old, Lisiecki has established serious artistic credentials: his recordings of Chopin at age fourteen were praised by BBC Music Magazine for their “mature musicality,” and at fifteen he signed an exclusive contract with Deutsche Grammophon.
+Only 24 years old, Lisiecki has established serious artistic credentials: his recordings of Chopin at age 14 were praised by BBC Music Magazine for their “mature musicality,” and at 15 he signed an exclusive contract with Deutsche Grammophon.
 Rebuffing the “child prodigy” label, Lisiecki’s gifts are admirable in pianists of any age.

 Bach: Capriccio, “On the Departure of his Beloved Brother,” BWV 992

 Chopin: Nocturnes, op.
 27, No. 1 in C-sharp Minor

 Chopin: Nocturnes, op.
 27, No. 2 in D-flat Major

 Beethoven: Rondo a capriccio in G Major, op.
 129 (“Rage Over a Lost Penny”)

 "Perhaps the most 'complete' pianist of his age."